 GPi

-The GPi gate can be considered a π or bit-flip rotation with an embedded phase.
-It always rotates π radians—hence the name—but can rotate on any longitudinal axis of the Bloch sphere.
-At a ϕ of 0 turns this is equivalent to an X gate, and at a ϕ of 0.25 turns (π/2 radians) it is equivalent to a Y gate, but it can also be mapped to any other azimuthal angle.
+The axis of rotation is set by the parameter ϕ, which is measured in turns.
+At a ϕ of 0 turns the GPi gate is equivalent to an X gate, and at a ϕ of 0.25 turns (π/2 radians) it is equivalent to a Y gate, but it can also be mapped to any other azimuthal angle.

 A single-qubit gate is physically implemented as a Rabi oscillation made with a two-photon Raman transition, i.e. driving the qubits on resonance using a pair of lasers in a Raman configuration.
 For more details on the physical gate implementation, we recommend this paper from the IonQ staff.